LuckyMachines/railway/contracts/examples/nft+defi/README.md

 1. Call getTokenSummary() on MainHub.
 Notice we only have our native token balance.
 2. Make sure you have enough native tokens and call claimNFT()
 3. You should now have executed a trade, staked some tokens, and minted your NFT!
 Call getTokenSummary() again to see.
-4. As a bonus, call getPartyGuests(), to see all users who have completed this same railway sequence
+4. As a bonus, call getPartyGuests() to see how many users have completed this same railway sequence